7075 Aluminum VS Steel:Which is Better

 7075 Aluminum and Steel Chemical Properties

 Chemical properties of AA 7075 and steels depends upon their chemical constituents.
-AA 7075 form a protective film over its surface which stops further oxidation.
-On the other hand e.g. plain carbon steel and tool steels, are prone to excessive oxidation as they form a loose oxide layer over their surfaces which don’t protect further oxidation.
+The Al element allows AA 7075 to form a protective film over its surface which stops further oxidation.
+On the other hand e.g. plain carbon steel and tool steels containing Fe element, are prone to excessive oxidation as they form a loose oxide layer over their surfaces which don’t protect further oxidation.
 As far as, stainless steels are concerned e.g. SS 321, SS 316L, they are more chemically stable than AA 7075 as they form strong protective layer of oxide to restrict further oxidation.

 7075 Aluminum and Steel Physical Properties Chart